XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Get Top Currencies ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/topCurrencies.js "Source")

-Returns the top currencies on the Ripple Consensus Ledger, ordered from highest rank to lowest.
+Returns the top currencies on the XRP Ledger, ordered from highest rank to lowest.
 The ranking is determined by the volume and count of transactions and the number of unique counterparties.
 By default, returns results for the 30-day rolling window ending on the current date.
 You can specify a date to get results for the 30-day window ending on that date. _(New in [v2.1.0][])_

 #### Request Format ####